sirkris/Reddit.NET/README.md

 PM> Install-Package Reddit
 ```

-To create a new API instance bound to a specific user's refresh token:
+To create a new API instance bound to a specific user's refresh token in an installed app:

 ```c#
 using Reddit;